 Yes.
 Existing PMEGP units that have run successfully for some years can apply for expansion loans of higher amounts.
 State Bank of India

-Tabrez – Founder of Business Zindagi
+Tabrez – Founder, Business Zindagi